The Most Common Lawn Care Mistakes Beginners Make

 Mowing with Dull Mower Blades

-Dull mower blades:
+Dull blades:

 - Tear grass instead of cutting it